 Regulation 50 of the Conservation (Natural Habitats, &c.)
-Regulations 1994 requires competent authorities to undertake a review of all existing consents and permissions affecting SAC and SPAs, as soon as possible after the site officially becomes a Site of Community Importance.
+Regulations 1994 requires a competent authority to undertake a review of any existing consent or permission to which Regulation 48(1) would apply if were being reconsidered as of the date on which the site became a European site.
+Where a review is required under these provisions it must be carried out as soon as reasonably practicable.
 This will have implications for discharge and other consents, which will need to be reviewed in light of these objectives and may mean that lower targets for background levels of contaminants etc. will need to be set.

-Table 3 Summary of operations which may cause deterioration or disturbance to the Pagham Harbour European marine site interest features at current levels of use7
+Table 3 Summary of operations which may cause deterioration or disturbance to the Stour and Orwell Estuary European marine site interest features at current levels of use8

 The advice below is not a list of prohibitions but rather a checklist for operations for discussion with the management group, which may need to be subject to some form of management measure(s) or further measures where actions are already in force.
 Examples of activities under relevant authority jurisdiction are also provided.
-Operations marked with a $\sqrt{}$ indicate those features that are considered to be highly or moderately vulnerable to the effects of the operations.
+Operations marked with a \checkmark indicate those features that are considered to be highly or moderately vulnerable to the effects of the operations.

-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Physical loss Removal (eg harvesting, coastal development) Smothering (eg by artificial structures, disposal of dredge spoil) \sim $\overrightarrow{\mathbf{v}}$ Physical damageSiltation (eg run-off, channel dredging, outfalls)Abrasion (eg boating, anchoring, trampling)Selective extraction (eg aggregate dredging) √ √ 1 Non-physical disturbance Noise (eg boat activity) Visual (eg recreational activity) 1 イ イ Toxic contamination Introduction of synthetic compounds (eg pesticides, TBT, PCBs) Introduction of non-synthetic compounds (eg heavy metals, hydrocarbons) Non-toxic contamination Changes in nutrient loading (eg agricultural run-off, outfalls) Changes in organic loading (eg mariculture, outfalls) Changes in thermal regime (eg power stations) Changes in turbidity (eg run-off, dredging) Changes in salinity (eg water abstraction, outfalls)
+Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Physical loss Removal (eg harvesting, coastal development) Smothering (eg by artificial structures, disposal of dredge spoil) ✓ ✓ Physical damage Siltation (eg run-off, channel dredging, outfalls) Abrasion (eg boating, anchoring, trampling) Selective extraction (eg aggregate dredging) ✓ ✓ ✓ ✓ ✓ Non-physical disturbance Noise (eg boat activity) Visual (eg recreational activity) ✓ ✓ ✓ ✓.
+Toxic contamination Introduction of synthetic compounds (eg pesticides, TBT, PCBs) Introduction of non-synthetic compounds (eg heavy metals, hydrocarbons) Introduction of radionuclides Non-toxic contamination Changes in nutrient loading (eg agricultural run-off, outfalls) Changes in organic loading (eg mariculture, outfalls) Changes in thermal regime (eg power stations) Changes in turbidity (eg run-off, dredging) Changes in salinity (eg water abstraction, outfalls) ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation Selective extraction of species (eg bait digging, wildfowling, commercial & recreational fishing)
+Standard list of categories of operation which may cause deterioration or disturbance Internationally important populations of regularly occurring Annex 1 birds Internationally important populations of regularly occurring migratory species Biological disturbance Introduction of microbial pathogens Introduction of non-native species & translocation Selective extraction of species (eg bait digging, wildfowling, commercial & recreational fishing) ✓ ✓

-7This advice has been developed using best available scientific information and informed scientific interpretation and judgement as at September 2000.
+8This advice has been developed using best available scientific information and informed scientific interpretation and judgement as at July 2000.
 This process has used a coarse grading of relative sensitivity, exposure and vulnerability of each interest feature to different categories of operation based on the current state of our knowledge and understanding of the marine environment.
-This is shown in the sensitivity and vulnerability matrices at Table 5.
+This is shown in the sensitivity and vulnerability matrices at Table 4.
 The advice is indicative only, and is given to guide relevant authorities and others on particular operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species for which the site has been designated.
 The advice, therefore, is not a list of prohibitions but rather a check list for operations which may need to be subject to some form of management measure(s) or further measures where actions are already in force.